dailyhome/dhome-device/README.md

 #### Run on independent swarm cluster

 For a independent swarm cluster daily-iot platform address and device address need to be defined by changing `docker-compose.yml` file:
-Change the dailyiot gateway address
+Change the dailyhome gateway address
 ```yaml
 DAILYIOT: "http://your-openfaas/function/diot-gateway"
 ```